R-MR-Adao/ADAS_SimWorld/README.md

 ### User code editor

 The GUI offers a simple text editor for the user to implement and quickly test their code.

 As of version `1.0`, the user code API includes only the function `reconstruct_360_space`, which is meant to reconstruct the sensor readings from their sensor-specific coordinate systems to the global ego reference.
-Two solutions are provided for this code, with and without object classification algorithmalgorithms.
+Two solutions are provided for this code, with and without object classification algorithms.
 The GUI is prepared to host more than one code file to implement different functionalities.
-The code editor allows choosing the file by a drop down menu at the top-left of the _Main playback_ panel.
+The code editor allows choosing the file by a drop-down menu at the top-left of the _Main playback_ panel.

-More information on the implementations can be found in [User solutions](@usersolutions) section.
+More information on the implementations can be found in [User solutions](#user-solutions) section.

 <p align="center">
 <img src="doc/videos/ADAS_SimWorld_userCode.gif" />